daavidtech/Darkforest-game/docs/doc.md

 With unit speed of 8 kmh it would take around 1400 hours to go through the whole map.

+Map can have different types of areas like sea or areas which have high natural resources like oil or other minerals.

 ## Speed

 It would be fun if the game time would have realistic time but it would be just speedup by x amount.
 However in real life difference between movent speed and building speed is quite high.
 For example if school building 8 month and the we would speed up time by 1000 then building this building would take few hours and going through the whole map would take 1 hour.